sanderslab/magellanmapper/docs/install.md

 - Python-Javabridge uses JDK v8+ (v12+ in Javabridge 1.0.19; see [below](#image-loading) for image loading times and setup troubleshooting with various Java versions)
 - ImageJ/Fiji currently supports Java 8 best in our experience

-#### Additional optional packages

-- R for additional stats
-- Zstd (fallback to Zip) for compression on servers
-- MeshLab for 3D surface clean-up

 ### SimpleITK with Elastix dependency

 **Deprecated**: As of MM v1.6b2, ITK-Elastix will be installed instead.
 SimpleITK is still supported but no longer the default, and custom binaries are no longer generated.